-The Company is owned up to 50.04% by ITM (Information Technology Management) Holding Limited, a local registered company, the registered office of which is, RS2 Buildings, Fort Road, Mosta, Malta.
-In their capacity as shareholders of ITM (Information Technology Management) Holding Limited, Ulrike Schäffter and Radi Abd El Haj indirectly hold 25.02% and 25.02% of the issued share capital of the Company respectively.
+The Company is owned up to 50.04% by ITM (Information Technology Management) Holding Limited, a local registered company, the registered office of which, is 66, Old Bakery Street, Valletta, Malta.
+The ultimate parent company of the Group is Yellow Stone Investment Limited, a company registered in British Virgin Islands.
+In their capacity as ultimate shareholders of ITM (Information Technology Management) Holding Limited, Ulrike Schäffter and Radi Abd El Haj indirectly hold 25.02% and 25.02% of the issued share capital of the Company respectively.